 The statue of Colston was retrieved from the harbour on 11 June.
 The mud was cleaned off but the grafitti was carefully preserved.

-The statue and a few of the placards are in a display at M Shed that ends 3 January 2022.
+The statue, six of the placards and background information about Colston were in a consultation display at M Shed June 2021 to January 2022.